-(399-5107 or 399-5174)

-Chemeketa offers limited child care on the Salem campus.
+(399-5107 or 399-5174) Chemeketa offers limited child care on the Salem campus.

 The child development center, a training center for students enrolled in the Early Childhood Education program, offers full or part-time care for approximately 35 children ages two-and-a-half to six years old.
-The full-time cost is \$225 a month.
+The college reviews the cost each year.
 Applications are accepted at any time, but we advise you to apply early.

-The short-term cooperative center, run by parents and staff, accepts about 19 children ages one to six years old for up to four hours per day or 20 hours per week.
+The short-term cooperative center, run by parents and staff, accepts about 19 children ages one to six years old for up to four hours per day or 20 hours per week for a nominal fee.
 Parents register their children each term.
-Members pay \$1 per hour; others pay \$2 per hour.

-The financial aid office, building 22, room 118, has a list of day care centers in the Salem area.
-Also, you may call the Child Care Information Service, 585-2491.
+The financial aid office, building 22, room 118, has a list of daycare centers in the Salem area.
+Also, you may call Salem's Child Care Information Service, 585-2491.

-Career and

-Employment Advising and Services
+Career and Employment Advising and Services